steverice/pagerduty-api-v2-deck/PITCHME.md

 <figcaption style="color: white">https://github.com/dropbox/pygerduty</figcaption>

 <!--
 Go to the source — literally.
-We're fortunate enough to have a large community of developers who write and publish code for talking to the PagerDuty APIs in a variety of languages.
-Looking at this code can give you a fresh perspective on how developers are interpreting your API's documentation and patterns, helping you look for where developers need to jump through hoops and you could perhaps provide a better experience.
+We’re fortunate enough to have a large community of developers who write and publish code for talking to the PagerDuty APIs in a variety of languages.
+Looking at this code can give you a fresh perspective on how developers are interpreting your API’s documentation and patterns, helping you look for where developers need to jump through hoops and you could perhaps provide a better experience.
 -->

 #VSLIDE?image=assets/images/pour-over.jpg

 ## Pour over logs

-- which endpoints aren't being used?
+- which endpoints aren’t being used?
-- which endpoints are being used in ways they shouldn't?
+- which endpoints are being used in ways they shouldn’t?
 - which customers are using the APIs?

 <!--
 A big advantage you have over developing a brand new API is tons of data about your existing API and how people use it.
 So leverage that data — go through your logs and build reports on which endpoints are popular, which are neglected, what the common patterns are of requests being made, what developers are trying to do with your API that appears painful.
-Talking to your developers directly is valuable, don't neglect that; but make sure you take a look at the big overall picture so you don't end up narrowing in on the specifics of certain developers.
+Talking to your developers directly is valuable, don’t neglect that; but make sure you take a look at the big overall picture so you don’t end up narrowing in on the specifics of certain developers.
 -->

 #VSLIDE?gist=e33e5d401e5f8fa9e260ba1b7a20bdd2